This recipe for our Easy Cherry Cobbler is simple to make and oh-so delicious for summer!

 Summer dessert to me is nearly always something with fruit and some sort of ice cream or whipped cream on the top.
 I love crisps, cobblers and pie – and I love how very easy they are to pull together.
-This Sweet Cherry Cobbler is no exception.
+Our recipe for Easy Cherry Cobbler is no exception.
 I find that the fresh-picked cherries add an extra sweetness to the cobbler so you need a tad less sugar.
 And there’s something about collecting and creating with food you’ve picked by hand that is so special.
 Of course, you could make this recipe with frozen cherries in the winter and it’s really tasty, too.

 Doesn’t it just look so good?
 The cobbler is a sweet cake-like consistency, which pairs so well with the pop of the sweet cherries.

 - ½ cup butter

 - 1 cup flour